Muhammad-Shahrukh-Azeem/Solana-AMM-Dex/docs/KEDOLOG_BACKEND_CONFIRMED.md

-# ✅ KEDOLOG Discount Backend - CONFIRMED WORKING!
+# ✅ KEDOL Discount Backend - CONFIRMED WORKING!

 ## 🎉 Backend Configuration Status: FULLY OPERATIONAL

-The backend configuration for the KEDOLOG discount feature has been **verified and is working correctly**!
+The backend configuration for the KEDOL discount feature has been **verified and is working correctly**!

 ---